jacobmarch/bball-game/README.md

 # bball-game
-This is a text-based sports game.
+This is a text-based basketball game.